archit-tyagi/Fun-with-JS/README.md

 # Fun-with-JS
-This is a webpage created using J
+This is a webpage created using JS which you can send to your crush to propose them.